 Volunteers are vital to CARE’s mission and the wellness of our animals.
-There are many ways to volunteer with CARE.
-Because we rely on volunteers to help us with nearly everything we do, reliability and commitment are very important to us.
+There are a number of ways to volunteer with CARE.
+Because we rely on volunteers to help us with much of what we do, reliability and commitment are very important to us.
 We invest time in training our volunteers to ensure a safe and meaningful experience, so we ask that our volunteers commit to at least 6 months of service, and hopefully longer.

 - Fundraising Committee – This committee plans and executes many different fundraising events throughout the year and works to recognize our donors.